operatorequals/Blue-Baron/examples/bare-metal/README.md

 ## Setup

-After [installing ECK](https://github.com/operatorequals/Blue-Baron#eck-installation) the deployment process goes as below.
+The deployment process consists of Terraform and Helm `values.yaml` configuration.

 ### Configure